SIMPler realisation of Scalar Dark Matter: Thermal freeze out of Dark Matter in SIMP framework

 \section{Thermal freeze out of Dark Matter in SIMP framework}

-In this section, we review the thermal freeze out of DM governed by Boltzmann Equation(s) (BEQ).
-In order for achieving a correct formalism for relic density of DM governed by the number changing process within the dark sector itself (for example, we focus on $3_{DM} \to 2_{DM}$ process in this paper, elaborated later with a specific model), we will try to identify an approximate analytical solution for the corresponding BEQ.
-Now, we start with a quick recap of thermal freeze-out of DM governed by $2 \to 2$ annihilation to SM particles, well known to yield a WIMP like solution, for the purpose of comparison and to use the procedure further to achieve the approximate analytical solution for SIMP framework advocated here.
+In this section, we review the thermal freeze out of DM governed by BEQ.
+The equation can only be solved numerically.
+However, for a better understanding of relic density of DM governed by the number changing process within the dark sector itself (for example, $3_{\rm DM} \to 2_{\rm DM}$ process as elaborated in this paper), we will try to identify an approximate analytical solution for the corresponding BEQ.
+We start with a quick recap of thermal freeze-out of DM governed by $2_{\rm DM} \to 2_{\rm SM}$ annihilation, well known to yield a WIMP like solution.
+This will help us to construct and solve SIMP like BEQ and eventually obtain an approximate analytical solution.